simple-registry/simple-registry/doc/explanation/storage-backends.md

 retry_delay_ms = 10         # Initial retry delay; retries back off up to 1s with jitter
 ```

+The keys parse and the Redis endpoint is validated, but no lock is taken on
+current write paths.

 ### S3 Locking

-Available only when using S3 for metadata (not supported with filesystem metadata stores), and the default there when the provider supports the full conditional set.
-Uses conditional writes (`If-None-Match: *`) to implement distributed locks directly in the S3 bucket, eliminating the need for Redis.
-Stale locks are automatically recovered after TTL expiry.
+Accepted only when using S3 for metadata (not supported with filesystem

-Lock operations use a dedicated S3 client with independent timeout configuration, separate from the metadata store's main S3 client.
-This allows tuning lock behavior independently: lock operations should fail fast rather than blocking for minutes, which is important in high-latency S3 scenarios.
+metadata stores):

 ```toml
 [metadata_store.s3.lock_strategy.s3]